jlevy/lft/lft.md

 </div>

-This may be a bold statement, but I think it's worth exploring its implications.
+This may be a bold statement, but I think it’s worth exploring its implications.

 ## The Metaphor of Linting

-> "When you make it harder to do the basic parts of an activity, the more advanced parts
+> “When you make it harder to do the basic parts of an activity, the more advanced parts
 > become almost impossible...
-Tools don't only make things easier: they allow us to
+Tools don’t only make things easier: they allow us to
-> augment ourselves to do things that were previously impossible..." —Doug
+> augment ourselves to do things that were previously impossible...” —Doug
 > Engelbart[^aug]

 ### A Brief History of Linting and Type Checking